Customizing Your Plate Carrier: How to Gear Up Like a Pro

 Tourniquets

-The key thing about tourniquets (and medical pouches too) is to distribute them across the body in areas accessible by both hands.
-This is in case one hand is injured.
+The key thing about tourniquets (and medical pouches) is to position them so they’re accessible by both hands in case one hand is injured.
+This allows you to still use them if you sustain an injury to one arm.

-Even if you're wearing a duty belt, you should have at least one tourniquet attached to your plate carrier in case you don't have time to put on the belt or you lose it.
+Even if you’re wearing a duty belt, it’s important to have at least one tourniquet attached to your plate carrier.
+This is in case you don’t have time to put on the belt or if you lose it.
+To achieve this, many plate carriers are set up with "danglers" for easy access to key medical gear.

 First Aid Kit